the product is esd sensitive and is sold without casing.

 in modular synthesis there are two types of signal. audio signals and control voltages (cv). audio signals are for sounds and cv is for controlling things. these two different signals will be used to connect the different modules together.

 this is how sounds and patterns are created in a modular system. the beauty of modular is that you can pretty much connect anything to anything, creating all kinds of relationships and interesting sounds, that all dynamically interact with each other.

 that said you should generally avoid connecting outputs to outputs or inputs to inputs.

-lets hear each of them through the 400's built in speaker. first let's make sure the volume of the speaker module is turned down. locate the level knob on the speaker module and turn it all the way to the right.
+lets hear each of them through the 400's built-in speaker. first let's make sure the volume of the speaker module is turned down. locate the volume knob on the speaker module and turn it about mid way.

 you can use audio signals as cv for some very interesting results and some cv modules such as the lfo can run at audio rates.

 never connect headphones directly to the outputs of the 400. you can damage your ears and your headphones if you do this, so be very careful.